 A critical aspect of hybrid algorithms is the different techniques used to merge them.
 A possible merging is based on a weighted criteria, where the weight can be proportional to the probabilities of the contents to be chosen by the user.
 In this case, the weights given to the collaborative and to the knowledge-based systems should vary dynamically, depending on the status of the system and on the profile of the specific user.
 In fact, during the system first period (start off), the database of other users preferences is not very meaningful, so the algorithm will mostly consider the explicit profiles provided by the user (and so a higher weight is associated to the knowledge-based part).
 This criterion should also be adopted for users with peculiar preferences.
-On the other hand, at system run time, and for most users, a certain amount of similar user profiles will be available and the algorithm should give a higher weight to the collaborative recommender system; this criteria should also be adopted for new subscribers, who can not have already a sufficient usage history.
+On the other hand, at system run time, and for most users, a certain amount of similar user profiles will be available and the algorithm should give a higher weight to the collaborative associated as user profiles.
 An example of how to define a user profile and the usage history is provided by Middleton 2001, where each user profile is expressed by a vector of features.

-4.5.2 Algorithms for the user profiling and content filtering
+5.5.2 Algorithms for the user profiling and content filtering